I have never been a huge cactus fan, mostly due to the crazy amounts of spikes and prickly fuzz.

 My next attempt will be to try this tutorial from WikiHow, partly shown above.
 PLEASE, if anyone has a tried and true method for Aloe, be sure to let me know by email or in the comments to share with everyone!

-Just a quick shout-out to my brother, who has been kind enough to let me slice a dozen or more aloe leaves off the plants in his backyard for practicing each failed method!
+Just a quick shout-out to my friend, who has been kind enough to let me slice a dozen or more aloe leaves off the plants in his backyard for practicing each failed method!
 Thank you!